28 in Roman Numerals: Steps, Solved Examples & Practice Questions

-28 in Roman numerals is written as XXVIII.
+28 in Roman numeral is written as XXVIII.
 Roman numerals are an ancient number system created by the Romans more than 2,000 years ago.
 Instead of digits, this system uses seven Latin letters (I, V, X, L, C, D, and M) to represent numbers.

 The 28 in Roman numerals follows the addition rule, where XX (20) is added to VIII (8), giving XXVIII.
 In this article, we will explore how to write 28 related numbers, solved examples, interesting facts, practice questions, and FAQs to make understanding Roman numerals easier.